Xihan-Aaron/PhoneZone/README.md

 - Include very simple validation rules in the front end.

 ## Back End
-### Consider the main page and think of steps to meeting the requirements.
 ### Consider the checkout page and think of steps to meeting the requirements.
 ### Consider further validation rules.